-nearth ar nd Safety

-DISCLOSURE QUANTITY UNITS
+Disclosure Quantity Units

-No. of substantiat complaints on product or service health and safety 0 #
+No. of substantiated complaints on product or service health and safety 0 #

 No. of complaints addressed 0 #

 \Substantiated complaints include complaints from customers that went through the organization's formal communication channels and grievance mechanisms as well as complaints that were lodged to and acted upon by government agencies.